fewagency/best-practices/PhpStorm/Configure PhpStorm for Laravel project.md

 For PHPUnit, create a PhpStorm Run configuration via __Run__ > __Edit configurations__ of type *PHPUnit* called "Run PHPUnit" with *Test scope* set to *Defined in the configuration file*.
 Leave all other options blank.

 To use a common code style, make sure your project's [style XML is installed and selected](codestyle.md).

+If PhpStorm doesn't pull in the vendor directory in include paths, you may need to initialize Composer.
+Unfortunately this can't use the Composer of Homestead, it needs to be a local Composer which can't actually be used later for updates etc depending on the Composer post/pre-commands not supported by the local machine.
+Start at __Tools__ > __Composer__ > __Init Composer...__ to select a local Composer anyway.
+Afterwards PhpStorm will load vendor contents into the include path.